Ohio Bounty Hunter Guide: Requirements & Steps

-Salary and projection data is not compiled for bail enforcement agents; because the work of a private investigator is similar in both scope and compensation, we use that career as a proxy.
-In 2015, private investigators earned an average annual salary of $43,430.2 Over 1,000 PIs and PDs are employed in Ohio and the state has one of the top ten metropolitan areas for employment as a PD (Cleveland-Elyria-Mentor).2,3 According to Projections Central, jobs for PIs are expected to increase by 10% in Ohio through 2022.4 Based on the career outlook and salary range, Ohio would be a good state for a motivated person to become a surety bail bond agent.
+Salary and projection data is not compiled for bail bond agents; because the work of a private investigator is similar in both scope and compensation, we use that career as a proxy.
+In 2021, Ohio private investigators earned an average annual salary of $50,510.2 Over 1,600 PIs and PDs are employed in Ohio.2 Cincinnati and the greater Columbus metropolitan area are among the metros with the highest concentrations of PIs in the state and in the US.3 According to Projections Central, jobs for PIs are expected to increase by 6.7% in Ohio through 2030.4 Based on the career outlook and salary range, Ohio can be a good state for a motivated person to become a surety bail bond agent.

-- Ohio Association of Security and Investigation Services Agents – An association for private investigators that provides news, networking opportunities, and information relating to the private investigation in Ohio.
+- Ohio Association of Security and Investigation Services Agents (OHOASIS): Provides news, networking opportunities, and information relating to the private investigation in Ohio.

-- Ohio Investigators Association – A professional association in Ohio that promotes standards for state investigators and provides networking opportunities.
+- Ohio Investigators Association (OIA): Promotes standards for state investigators and provides networking opportunities.

-- Ohio Bail Agents Association (OBAA) – A networking group that shares legislation and policy updates to members.
+- Ohio Bail Agents Association (OBAA): Shares legislation and policy updates to members.
 The OBAA meets quarterly.